hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/notes_of_class_talks_and_lectures/841_india.md

 the Vedic idea of non-killing and transmigration of souls.
 It was never a religious doctrine, it was an idea of a materialistic creed.
 The worship of dumb animals was pictured in a vivid manner.
 The hospitable spirit — the Indian golden rule, was illustrated by a story.
-A Brâhmin, his wife, his son, and his son's wife had not tasted food for some time on account of a famine.
+A Brāhmin, his wife, his son, and his son's wife had not tasted food for some time on account of a famine.
 The head of the house went out and after a search found a small quantity of barley.
 He brought this home and